Meghan Markle Makes A Surprise Solo Trip To New York City For This Reason

 People Magazine reported that the Duchess of Sussex boarded a commercial flight from London on Friday morning and headed to New York for the quick trip in support of her longtime friend.
 The last trip Markle made to the city was in February for her luxe, celeb-studded baby shower at The Mark Hotel that Williams hosted for the first-time mom-to-be.

 “It is a last-minute trip,” a source told The Times of Markle’s venture to New York.
 “Excited to support her friend, and then come back.”

-The Duchess is, per The Times article, understood to be flying by herself, and without any staff, although she is expected to be accompanied by her security.
+Per The Times article, the duchess is flying by herself and without any staff, although she is expected to be accompanied by her security.

-Markle last attended Williams’ match in July when the Duchess and some of her friends watched the tennis legend compete in the Wimbledon championships.
+Markle last attended Williams’ match in July when the duchess and some of her friends watched the tennis legend compete in the Wimbledon championships.

 The two pals have been close since Markle and Williams met for the first time at the 2010 Super Bowl.
-Williams and her husband, Reddit founder Alexis Ohanian, also attended Markle and Prince Harry’s wedding in May of 2018.
+Williams and her husband, Reddit founder Alexis Ohanian, also attended Markle and Prince Harry’s wedding in May 2018.

 View this post on Instagram